)

 Exclusions for bilateral conditions

-Pet insurance typically costs $35 per month for cats and $67 per month for dogs in Nevada, based on average monthly premiums.
-This is about 7% cheaper for cats and dogs than the national average.
+Pet insurance in Nevada typically costs $21 per month for cats and $40 per month for dogs.
+This is cheaper than the national average.

 Your exact costs may be different depending on your pet’s breed, species, age, and more.